0xPolygon/polygon-docs/docs/zkEVM/protocol/bridge-smart-contract.md

-This section describes how asset transfers are enabled by three smart contracts; the **Bridge SC** (PolygonZkEVMBridge.sol), the **Global Exit Root Manager** (PolygonZkEVMGlobalExitRoot.sol), and the **Consensus Contract** (PolygonZkEVM.sol).
+This section describes how asset transfers are enabled by three smart contracts; the Bridge SC (PolygonZkEVMBridge.sol), the Global Exit Root Manager (PolygonZkEVMGlobalExitRoot.sol), and the Consensus Contract (PolygonZkEVM.sol).

 ## Bridge smart contract

-The zkEVM Bridge Smart Contract (**PolygonZkEVMBridge.sol**) carries out two functions; the **Bridge (or deposit)** and the **Claim (or withdrawal)** functions.
-It enables **bridging** of assets from one network to another, as well as **claiming** assets received in the destination network.
+The zkEVM Bridge Smart Contract (PolygonZkEVMBridge.sol) carries out two functions; the Bridge (or deposit) and the Claim (or withdrawal) functions.
+It enables bridging of assets from one network to another, as well as claiming assets received in the destination network.

 As explained in the [Exit Tree](exit-tree.md) document, once a user initiates and commits to a transfer of assets from a network L2 to L1, the zkEVM Bridge SC adds an exit leaf to the L2 Exit Tree.
 The corresponding transfer data is contained in such an exit leaf.
-Following that, the L2 Exit Tree's root is updated and made available to the next smart contract in the workflow i.e., the **Global Exit Root Manager SC**.
+Following that, the L2 Exit Tree's root is updated and made available to the next smart contract in the workflow i.e., the Global Exit Root Manager SC.

 ## Global Exit Root manager contract

-The Global Exit Root Manager SC (**PolygonZkEVMGlobalExitRoot.sol**) manages the Global Exit Tree Root.
+The Global Exit Root Manager SC (PolygonZkEVMGlobalExitRoot.sol) manages the Global Exit Tree Root.
 It is in charge of updating the Global Exit Tree Root and acts as a repository for the Global Exit Tree's history.

 The logic of the zkEVM Bridge SC has been separated from that of the Global Exit Root Manager SC in order to achieve improved interoperability.

-This means that **the zkEVM Bridge SC, in conjunction with the Global Exit Root Manager SC, can be installed in any network to achieve the same results**.
+This means that the zkEVM Bridge SC, in conjunction with the Global Exit Root Manager SC, can be installed in any network to achieve the same results.

 !!!info
     There are two Global Exit Root manager SCs: one deployed in L1, while the other is deployed in L2.